Cooking and Baking Linux Distributions in Nix

 Nix,

-and PRoot (user space chroot
+and PRoot (user space chroot) to produce an

 experimental environment that lets us cook and bake various distributions.